 How do I know a letter I receive is from an inmate?

-All outgoing correspondence must bear the inmate's name and ID number as a return address.
-Nick-names and aliases are not accepted as the name of a sender.
+All outgoing correspondence must bear the name and ID number of the inmate as a return address.
+Nicknames and aliases are not accepted as the name of a sender.
 Outgoing correspondence that does not contain the proper return address is rejected.

 Do inmates have access to the internet and their own e-mail accounts?

 What happens to mail that is sent to an inmate and not delivered to them before they are released/transferred?

 Correspondence received at a DOC facility for an offender who is released, transferred, or discharged will be forwarded to the last known address of the offender.

 Mail that cannot be forwarded will be returned to sender, if the sender is known.
 Incoming correspondence that cannot be returned to the sender or forwarded to the offender may be destroyed by mailroom staff.